DipCrai/lr-classic-on-linux/GUIDE.md

 ### Develop histogram blank

-On X11: Make sure you toggled GPU ON in Preferences → Performance after launching.
+On both Wayland and X11: Make sure you toggled GPU ON in Preferences → Performance after launching.
 The launcher starts Lightroom with GPU=OFF; you must enable it in the UI.

-On Wayland: Develop histogram is broken due to wl_surface role conflict (no GPU compute on Wayland via DXVK).

 ## Files